-The market covers a huge area, with almost nothing packaged up or freighted in or prettified in any way.
+The market covers a vast area, with almost nothing packaged up or freighted in or prettified in any way.
 The food, most of it unidentifiable, is sold in mounds and heaps, or, if you’re lucky, in a sack.

-Here you can buy, camels, sheep, cows, donkeys etc, but no pork since this is the Islamic part of China.
+Here you can buy, camels, sheep, cows, donkeys etc., but no pork since this is the Islamic part of China.